billahdotdev/Learn-git/README.md

     • Examples of Git hooks include pre-commit (runs before a commit is created) and post-merge (runs after a successful merge).

+16. Git Workflows:

+    • There are various Git workflows tailored to different development scenarios, such as the Centralized Workflow, Feature Branch Workflow,

+    Gitflow Workflow, and Forking Workflow.

+    • Each workflow defines a set of rules and best practices for collaborating on a project using Git.